 Building your business is exciting and challenging, requiring you to wear multiple hats, including bookkeeper.
 However, it can be easy to put bookkeeping on the back burner, especially when you are dealing with all the other aspects necessary to keep your business running from day to day.
-With that in mind, let’s talk about why small business bookkeeping is an essential part of assisting your business to thrive.

 To build a strong foundation for your business, bookkeeping is the critical framework, encompassing multiple tasks.
 Here are just a few of the aspects involved in your bookkeeping:

-- Basic data entry – To know the financial health of your business, you need the data.
+- Basic data entry: To know the financial health of your business, you need the data.

-- Accounting software – The right software will help you to generate reports to understand how profitable your business is.
+- Accounting software: The right software will help you to generate reports to understand how profitable your business is.

-- Certified public accountant – Having an accountant can assist you in understanding the tax implications of your capital investments and growth opportunities.
+- Certified public accountant: Having an accountant can assist you in understanding the tax implications of your capital investments and growth opportunities.

 However, before your small business bookkeeping can help you understand the financial health of your business, you have to decide how you want to enter the information.
 The two methods available are:

-- Single entry accounting – All transactions are recorded at once, either as an expense or income.
+- Single entry accounting: All transactions are recorded at once, either as an expense or income.
 Suitable if your business doesn’t have significant equipment or inventory.

-- Double entry accounting – Every transaction is entered twice, both as a debit and credit, thus balancing the books between accounts.
+- Double entry accounting: Every transaction is entered twice, both as a debit and credit, thus balancing the books between accounts.
 Can be complicated, but also can prevent recording errors.

 With an entry system in place, then determine what accounting method you want to use.

-- Cash-based accounting – Records transactions only when money changes hands.
+- Cash-based accounting: Records transactions only when money changes hands.
 No invoices or outstanding bills recorded until they are paid.

-- Accrual-based accounting – Record bills and invoices even if funds have not been exchanged.
+- Accrual-based accounting: Record bills and invoices even if funds have not been exchanged.

 Once you have decided on these two points, your bookkeeping will be easier for you to manage.
 Additionally, your financial reports will be more complete, thus giving you the information necessary for you to make critical decisions about the future of your business.